LEADING OFF: Thor back in NY, Pérez on a roll, Correa out | Federal News Network

 Syndergaard is averaging 94.67 mph with his fastball, down from 97.91 mph in 2019.

-Left-hander Jordan Montgomery (0-1, 3.30) pitches for the AL-leading Yankees as Mike Trout, Shohei Ohtani and the Angels try to stop a five-game skid.
+Left-hander Jordan Montgomery (0-1, 3.30) pitches for the AL-leading Yankees against Mike Trout, Shohei Ohtani and an Angels team trying to stop a five-game skid.
 Ohtani is scheduled to start on the mound Thursday night in the series finale.

 STINGY STUFF